 The university has negotiated special rates with local hotels for guests attending WCSU's Commencement festivities.
 To make your reservation, call the hotel of your choice directly.
 Book your reservation early to ensure room availability.
 When booking your reservation, make sure to ask for the special WCSU rate.
 We looking forward to seeing you on campus this May.

-A reception will be held across from the stadium after the ceremony for graduates and their guests.
+A reception will be held near the graduation site after the ceremony for graduates and their guests.

 Parking is limited at the Westside campus.
 Every student scheduled for graduation, as well as the student’s family, will receive a special one-day hang-tag parking pass.
-Students should pick up their parking pass at Grad Salute on May 2.
+Students should pick up their parking pass at Grad Salute.
 A parking passes will be mailed the 3rd week of April to each family of a graduate.

 These passes are for use by graduates and guests and must be displayed from the rear view mirror of all vehicles.
 No vehicle will be admitted without this pass.
 Please note that most parking is in campus lots and not all are close to the stadium where commencement will take place.

-Danbury and WestConn Police will be stationed at the entrance and various Westside campus locations to direct traffic and instruct visitors.
+Danbury and WCSU Police will be stationed at the entrance and various Westside campus locations to direct traffic and instruct visitors.